 Smart Thermostats: How They Work

 At its most basic level, smart controls harness two powerful ideas – outdoor temperature reset and indoor temperature feedback.
-Outdoor temperature reset gathers input from an outdoor temperature sensor to adjust the operating temperature of a boiler or the water flowing through a mixing valve.
+Outdoor temperature reset gathers input from an outdoor temperature sensor like the one above to adjust the operating temperature of a boiler or the water flowing through a mixing valve.
 While traditional, simple boilers are activated by a thermostat to operate at full temperatures only, this leads to lower combustion efficiencies, greater energy losses from the distribution system and wider indoor temperature swings than ideal.
 By contrast, if an outdoor temperature reset system senses an outdoor temperature of, say, -3ºC or 27ºF, it triggers a boiler temperature to match.
 Not full blast output from the boiler, but rather just enough heat to get the job done a maximum efficiency.
-If the thermometer drops to -25ºC or -13ºF outside, the system knows it and dials in greater boiler temperature as required.
+If the thermometer drops to -25ºC or -13ºF outside, the system knows it and dials in greater boiler output as required.

 Understanding the Advantage